Skip to content Skip to footer

 4. Try relaxation techniques

-You can also help to stop health anxiety symptoms from impacting your day-to-day life by practising certain relaxation techniques.
+You can also help to stop health anxiety symptoms from impacting your day-to-day life by practising certain relaxation techniques, or taking steps to reduce your stress levels.
 These exercises work to calm your body and mind, with studies showing them to be very effective for treating psychological tension and anxiety.

 Don’t worry, you don’t need to commit to yoga classes or master meditation (although both of these techniques can help).
 In fact, the NHS recommends a simple breathing exercise to deal with health anxiety that can be done anywhere:

-• First, get comfortable sitting down or standing up – as long as both your feet are flat on the floor, roughly hip-width apart.
+• First, get comfortable sitting down or standing up – make sure both your feet are flat on the floor, roughly hip-width apart.

 • Breathe in slowly through your nose, letting your breath flow as deep into your belly as you can comfortably manage.